hscoder/heber-sandoval/_posts/2016-02-15-my-first-cli-gem.markdown

 end
 {% endhighlight %}

 Now that the stage is set, it's time to make some recipes!
 Well, not literally, unless if you're a chef.
 The `make_recipes` takes care of that.
-First, it iterates through the elements that `get_recipes` returns and then instantiating a `MyRecipe` instance assigning its respective value to the object's attributes.
+First, it iterates through the elements that `get_recipes` method returns.
+Then it instantiates a `MyRecipe` instance assigning the respective value to the object's attributes.

 {% highlight ruby %}
 def make_recipes